sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 > The issues for each release milestone are the most important things to work on.

-This is a broader sense of the term "prioritization" that means the person responsible must do 3 things:
+This is a broader sense of the term "prioritization" that means the product manager must do 3 things:

 - **Educate** teams so they can prioritize on their own.
 - **Plan** with each team the set of issues to work on for each release.